When I first heard about the raw food diet it made perfect sense. I thought I had finally found the perfect human diet after years of being confused.

 Raw foods are often processed for better assimilation

-Humans who survive on raw foods do so by using a lot of blending, grinding, and mechanical drying techniques to concentrate nutrients and using a lot of nuts and oils and coconut products.
+Humans who survive on 100% raw foods often do so by using a lot of blending, grinding, and mechanical drying techniques to concentrate nutrients, and they often use a lot of nuts and oils and coconut products.

-Often this diet still does not allow people to maintain their weight and they turn to eating a high fat diet to compensate or must eat constantly or obsess about food preparation.
+Often this diet still does not allow people to maintain their weight and they turn to eating a diet high in avocados, huge amounts of honey, or superfoods to compensate or they must eat constantly or obsess about food preparation.

 I have met only 2 people who seem to thrive on a 100% raw foods diet.
-They both live in relative isolation in the country doing lots of yoga and meditation.
+They both live in relative isolation in the country and do lots of yoga and meditation.
+They have time to graze all day to get adequate calories into their bodies.

 The optimal diet for humans includes some cooked foods.
-A 100% Raw foods diet can be very helpful in the short term over a few weeks or months, for healing chronic illnesses or as a remedy for weight issues, but long term this is not a sustainable diet for humans.
+A 100% Raw foods diet can be very helpful in the short term over a few weeks or months, for healing chronic illnesses or as a remedy for weight issues.
+But in the long term, a raw food diet is not a sustainable diet for humans.
 We have adapted over the last few hundred thousand years to heating some of our foods.